Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Watch on YouTube: Waiting for Mortgage Rates to Drop?
 It Could Cost You Thousands

-The biggest ones are skipping pre-approval, opening new credit lines during the process, and underestimating closing costs.
+The biggest ones are skipping pre-approval, opening new credit lines, and underestimating closing costs.
 So, a little prep up front can certainly save a lot of stress later.

 Mistake #1: Not Getting Pre-Approved